nitin100994/interview_shortlist_strategy/README.md

-Interview Hack Guide: Cracking HR Calls from TCS with a 3-Month Notice Period 💼📞
+Interview Hack Guide: Cracking HR Calls and move with a 3-Month Notice Period 💼📞

 ---